 • Apply informed interpretive principles to the study of the Bible.

-• Articulate an evangelical Anabaptist faith perspective consistent with the theology of the CMC and the faculty of RBC.
+• Articulate an evangelical Anabaptist faith perspective consistent with the theology of the RNOC and the faculty of RBC.

 • Reflect on, discuss, and develop biblical convictions about faith and ethics.

 • Advocate and support arguments with compelling evidence, sound reasoning, and generosity.